-4.2.2 Modeling Requirements
+4.2.2 Modeling Requirements for Permits

-The modeling requirements for ADEQ permits and registration are pollutant specific, i.e., these must be evaluated pollutant by pollutant.
+The modeling requirements for ADEQ permits are pollutant specific, i.e., these must be evaluated pollutant by pollutant.

-- Registration as defined in R18-2-302.01 of the A.A.C. - O Based on the Director's discretion, ADEQ may perform modeling for criteria pollutants of concern on a case-by-case basis.
-ADEQ's modeling exercise will be limited to a screening analysis.
-If the screening analysis indicates that the source could interfere with the attainment or maintenance of the NAAQS, the source will not be qualify for a registration and the Permittee should obtain a permit under R18-2-302 of the A.A.C. - Minor NSR as defined in R18-2-334 of the A.A.C.
-(New Class II Permit or new Class I Permit that is not subject to the major NSR program, or minor NSR modification to a Class I or Class II source) - O The minor NSR review is triggered if a source will have the potential to emit (PTE) for that pollutant at an amount equal to or greater than the permitting exemption threshold, or (ii) a modification that will increase the source's PTE for that pollutant by an amount equal to or greater than the permitting exemption threshold.
-The permitting exemption thresholds for minor NSR pollutants are listed in Table 8.
+- Minor NSR as defined in R18-2-334 of the A.A.C.
+(New Class II Permit or new Class I Permit that is not subject to the major NSR program, or minor NSR modification to a Class I or Class II source) - The minor NSR review is triggered if a source will have the potential to emit (PTE) for that pollutant at an amount equal to or greater than the permitting exemption threshold, or (ii) a modification that will increase the source's PTE for that pollutant by an amount equal to or greater than the permitting exemption threshold.
+The permitting exemption thresholds for minor NSR pollutants are listed in Table 9. - Modeling is required for each criteria pollutant that triggers the minor NSR review if the Permittee is not implementing a RACT analysis for such pollutant.